You are here

 Visit our Imaging agent for prostate and glioma detection webpage for more information on an opportunity to co-develop or license the imaging tracer 18F-FPIA for prostate or glioma detection investigated in NCITA Exemplar 1.

 A key goal of the NCITA network is to establish the necessary infrastructure to facilitate the translation of novel clinical research studies in collaboration with external partners, from both academia and industry.
+For more information, see the NCITA Comment article published in the British Journal of Cancer.

 The NCITA team are keen to discuss new external studies with investigators and explore opportunities to access the network’s expertise and infrastructure for multicentre clinical imaging studies.